 What is a protected area?

-A protected area is a clearly defined geographical space which is recognised, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values.
+KBAs are 'sites contributing significantly to the global persistence of biodiversity' in terrestrial, freshwater and dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values.